-European Master's degree CHARM-EU "Global challenges for sustainability" - new extended version in 2025
+CHARM-EU international Master's degree "Global challenges for sustainability" - new expanded version in 2025

-The university alliance Charm-EU has been offering a European, transdisciplinary and international master's degree in sustainability since 2021.
+Since 2021,the Charm-EUalliance of universities has been offering a transdisciplinary, international master's degree in sustainability.
 Currently undergoing accreditation, the new version of this joint degree will enable future students to follow a four-semester course (120 ECTS) common to all nine Charm-EU partner universities.
-Registration opens in early 2025.
+Registrations open from February 24 to March 16, 2025.

 What opportunities are there?

 Resolutely trans-disciplinary, this unique training program is aimed at holders of a bachelor's degree in any discipline who wish to acquire advanced knowledge in sustainable development and meet global societal challenges.
-Its highly innovative teaching model enables students to become "managers of complexity", imagining and managing projects to meet societal challenges related to water, food, health and life sciences, energy and sustainable cities.
+Its highly innovative teaching model enables students to become "managers of complexity", imagining and piloting projects linked to societal challenges such as water, food, health and life sciences, energy and sustainable cities.

 A collaboration between 9 prestigious universities